microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutFile.rst

         A **string** provided by the WOPI client in a previous :ref:`Lock` request.
 Note that this header will not be included during :ref:`document creation<Create New>`.

+    :request Body: The request body must be the full binary contents of the file.

     :resheader X-WOPI-Lock:
         ..  include:: /_fragments/headers/X-WOPI-Lock.rst